 Rhode Island Landlord-Tenant Law

 Rhode Island is a great state to consider for those looking to buy a rental property or for those looking to relocate.
 As the smallest state, you can be anywhere within an hour’s drive.
 Rhode Island also boasts fantastic beaches and has top-tier education.
 For property investors, Rhode Island’s home values have been increasing and are expected to continue to rise.
-For our recommendations on exactly where to invest in this state, take a look at our Rhode Island rental investment report – read below for guidance on Rhode Island landlord-tenant law.

 Laws that impact the rental market, landlords, and tenants are constantly being decided in states.
 Make sure you know what’s on your ballot – find Rhode Island voting information here.